One of the Most Dramatic & Beautiful Beaches in Vieques, Puerto Rico

 Many locals did not even know there was black sand in Vieques.
 Those that knew about it did not have a name for it, so we named it Playa Negrita (Little Black Beach) back in 2004.
 Presently the beach is called “Playa Negra” or in English “Black Sand Beach”.
 This beach was truly a secret beach until we published it on this article, word spread, and for the past years, it is the beach that most visitors don’t want to miss.
 We hope you enjoy your visit.

 Directions to Playa Negra / Black Sand Beach

 You can access Playa Negra in two ways.

 Option #1 – The Long Way – You can start your walk from Esperanza Beach or Playa Grande, it’s a long walk but well worth it and very scenic.
 On high tide the walk is harder, do at your own risk, there are no lifeguards around so practice common sense.
 If something does not feel safe to do, then don’t do it.

 If you decide to make the walk, be sure to wear Non-Slip Beach Sandals / Shoes.
-Again during high tide, you will have to walk your way around beautiful rock formations.
-The bottom of some of the beaches on the way there are rocky and can get slippery so please walk with care.
+Again during high tide, you will have to walk your way around rocks and small boulders.
+During high tide, you’ll have to walk on beaches with a rocky bottom, please walk with care and don’t make the walk alone in case you need any help.
 No special hiking skills are necessary, individuals with average physical ability will have no problems getting there.